-During 2020 there have been changes made to the composition of the Board and changes to the Board members who have oversight of central functions.
-In addition, during 2020, new appointments for the Actuarial Function and Risk Management Function were made.
+During 2021 there have been no changes made to the composition of the Board or the Board members who have oversight of central functions.
+The key contact person for the service provider of the Compliance Function changed during the year and underwent a Fit and Proper assessment prior to appointment.
+No other changes were made to the central functions.

-3.1.3.
-REMUNERATION POLICY AND PRACTICES
+B.1.3.
+Principles of remuneration